Alain Ducasse Chocolate Review: Borough Yards London Chocolate Shop

 Rows of truffles, pralines, and ganaches were laid out like shiny gems, each one catching the light.
 The wooden tables and chairs are Alain’s, bringing a bit of himself to the store.

-In summer, I come for the ice cream.
-I always order chocolate and pistachio, although I should keep discovering new flavours.
-The texture is different from commercial ice cream, denser.
+In summer, I visit for the ice cream.
+I always order chocolate and pistachio, although I know I should keep discovering new flavours.
+The texture is different from commercial ice cream - it’s denser.
 Each spoonful tastes like it’s been created with the same care as the chocolate itself.

 Reflection